 Give yourself some background

+Podcasters with access to Premium sponsorships can make their ad-reads go the extra mile with advanced preparation.
 Once you get your match and see the script, pause and learn about your sponsor so you’ll be able to speak naturally about their products and services.
 Click through to the company’s website and check out their social channels, and think about how you might (or already do!) use the product in your own life.

-Make it authentic
+Make your podcast ads authentic

-Think about what it’s like to listen to podcast ads.
-Which ones do you skip?
-Which ones grab you and make you want to keep listening?
-Which ones have led you to products you want to buy or use?
-The ad is part of your podcast and it’s in your voice, so make it your own, and think about how it fits into the rest of your show.
+Anchor Ambassador and Premium sponsorships are part of your podcast and are in your voice, so make these host-read ads your own, and think about how they fit into the rest of your show.
 Your ad read itself should sound as natural as possible.
 Don’t be afraid to stray from the script and rephrase things as you would say them yourself.
-Throw in your own impressions of the product, or personal anecdotes related to the problems it solves.
+Throw in your own impressions of the platform, product, or personal anecdotes related to the problems they respectively solve.

 Be strategic with your placement

-Keep in mind that ad spots are dynamic, so rather than choosing the placement of a specific ad, you’re placing a segment that will automatically fill with ads from whatever campaigns you’re running at the time (this allows you to keep generating revenue from old episodes, because they’ll still be able to run new ad campaigns).
-If you have multiple sponsors, the one with the highest CPM will always be prioritized.
+Automated ads are dynamic, meaning sponsor-read ads will fill in a designated spot, and different sponsors can claim that space depending on the listener.
+This allows you to keep generating revenue from old episodes because they’ll still be able to run new ad campaigns.
+If you have multiple sponsors, the one with the highest cost per thousand (CPM) will always be prioritized.

-Give it a strong setup
+Give podcast ads a strong setup

-When recording the rest of your episode, think about how you set it up so the listener knows they’re hearing an ad, but it still flows with the cadence of your show.
+When recording the rest of your episode, think about how you set it up, so the listeners know they’re hearing an ad, but it still flows with the cadence of your show.
 Maybe you want to say something like “we’ll be right back,” or maybe you want to create a cliffhanger to return to after the ad.

 Have a clear call-to-action

 Keep your call-to-action very clear and distinct, so if your listeners want to act on your ad, it’s extremely easy for them to do so.
-If there’s a promo code or URL, repeat it two or three times, and spell it if that would help clarify (also, double check before recording to make sure you have the correct spelling for any promos or websites!).
+If there’s a promo code or URL, repeat it two or three times, and spell it if that would help clarify.
+Also, double-check before recording to make sure you have the correct spelling for any promos or websites.
 Consider saying the call-to-action at the beginning of the ad, in addition to the end, to maximize its impact.

 Transparency is key